Graham-Hayes/AC-Ink-Integration/README.md

 Allows you to specify where in your story to begin.
 If left blank the story will run from the top.

-### Conversation

-A ***blank conversation object is required*** in your scene.
-It should have no dialogue options, they will be generated from the Ink story.
-In the inspector it's interaction source must be set to "Custom Script", Auto-play lone option must be unticked.

-### Autoplay Lone Option

-If there is one option in a conversation remaining you can autoplay, or force the player to select it first.

 ### Number of Speakers

 Set this to the number of characters that will take part in the story.
 It will create blank fields for each speaker, and then link them to the characters in your scene. **It's not nessesary to add the player.**